LukasHromadnik/FEL-UI-SZZ/SMU/02-reinforcement_learning.md

 ### SARSA Agent

-*SARSA agent* is the exploratory Q-Learning agent where even for a nono-greedy strategy the iteration is changed to
+*SARSA agent* is the exploratory Q-Learning agent where even for a non-greedy strategy the iteration is changed to
 $$Q^\pi(s_k, a_k) = Q^\pi(s_k, a_k) + \alpha(r_k + \gamma Q^\pi(s_{k + 1}, a_{k + 1}) - Q^\pi(s_k, a_k)).$$
-Q-Learning is an **off-policy** stratedy.
+Q-Learning is an **off-policy** strategy.
 Tends to learn $Q$ better even if $\pi$ is far frmo optimal.

 SARSA is an **on-policy** strategy.
 Tends to adapt better to partially enforced policies.